i-z-havi/card-project/README.md

 ### Cards

+NOTE: For map functionality, insert your Google Maps API key into a .env file, and update the useMap hook located in cards->hooks->useMap().
+Maps won't work without it!

 Shows all cards.
 Click on them to show more details, such as a map showing the location of the business, and the email and address of the business.
 Cards owned by the business that is logged in have an "Edit" button and a "Delete" button.

 ### About